Phate6660/term/README.md

 # valleyTERM
 Yet another VTE wrapper.
-This time made and customized by me.
+This time made and customized by me.</br>
 If anyone is wondering why "valley" is in the name, it's because "valley" is a fairly common handle that I use.

 Dependencies: vte-2.91 and gtk.